LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/legend/LegendsNFT.md

 mapping(uint256 => mapping(uint256 => bool)) private _parentOf; | parentId → childId → isParent
 ```

-Contract which creates and manages the lifecycle of an ERC721 Legend NFT.
+The **LegendsNFT** contract creates and manages the lifecycle of an ERC721 Legend NFT.
 Inherits from [**ILegendMetadata**](./ILegendMetadata) to define a Legend NFT.

 :::important